makeespresso/makeespresso_fullstack/README.md

 ## Set Up

 * Fork and clone this repo
-* Cd into the app directory
+* cd into the app directory
-* For back end make sure you have the latest Rails version 5.0.3
+* For back-end make sure you have the latest Rails version 5.0.3
 * Run `rails S` to run the server
-* For front end in the working directory `run npm i`
-* Cd into the client directory
+* For front-end, cd into the client directory
+* Run `run npm i` to install dependencies
 * Run `npm start` and allow the client server to run on an available port

 ## MVP

 * Users can register an account, log in and log out
+* Users can see which kind of coffee the shops have
 * Users can find specialty coffee by Type of grain and origin
-* Users can see which kind of coffee the shops have
-* Also, can see information of shops such as: location, operation hours, address and website
 * Registered users can post, update and delete comments under coffee types for a review.

 ### Post-MVP

+* Weekly newsletter
 * Stores show inventroy
 * Users can save to favorites
 * Google Maps API for stores location
 * Users can find recipies of expresso based berverages
-* Weekly newsletter
 * Users can accept if they are interested in recieving a weekly newsletter using action mailer

 ### App Features
+* Mobile Responsive
 * Users can register an account on the site
-* Mobile Responsive
 * Users can accept if they are interested in recieving a weekly newsletter
+* User can see information of shops such as: location, operation hours, address and website

 ## ERD